It gets used to make lots of new products

 The oil is recovered, cleaned and returned to its original use, or recycled as a fuel oil for industrial use.

-Food waste is processed in the home counties and Northants
+Food waste is processed in south east England.

-From the end of last month separately collected food waste has gone to anaerobic digestion facilities at Bygrave and Hoddesdon in Hertfordshire and Westwood in Northants.
-Mixed food and garden waste has gone to the in-vessel composting facility at Envar in Cambridgeshire.
+Separately collected food waste goes to anaerobic digestion facilities in Hertfordshire.
+Mixed food and garden waste is processed in in-vessel composting facilities in Cambridgeshire and Uxbridge.
 The proportions of material being sent to the different locations may change over time.

 Furniture is reused in London